Keyboard shortcuts

 • The CoalitionConfig struct and derivation rules.
 Every coalition has this shape; every coalition’s identity is computed this way.

-• The ConfluenceConfig and OrganismRef structs.
-Every confluence and every standalone-organism reference has these shapes.
+• The OrganismConfig and OrganismRef structs.
+Every organism (including composite organisms) and every standalone-organism reference has these shapes.

 • The optional ticket-issuer shape.
 Specification in ticket issuance.

-• Citizenship discipline — by-reference, multi- coalition-compatible, no re-derivation; stable-id and content-hash split.
+• Membership discipline — by-reference, multi- coalition-compatible, no re-derivation; stable-id and content-hash split.

 Left open